 CPP is Canada's key retirement income program, requiring contributions from most workers aged 18+ earning over $3,500 annually (outside Quebec).
 It replaces part of your income in retirement, disability, or death.
 In 2026, the maximum CPP contribution is $4,230.45 for earnings up to $74,600.
 A second tier adds 4% on income from $74,600 to $85,000, enhancing future retirement benefits.

 EI provides temporary financial support for job loss and special benefits like sickness or parental leave.
 The 2026 maximum insurable earnings for EI is $68,900, with contributions stopping once reached.
+Note: most self-employed individuals do not pay into EI unless they have opted in voluntarily.

 CPP and EI limits are indexed annually to average Canadian wages, keeping programs relevant and effective.